DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Experiments and Discussion

 \subsection{Comparison with optimization-based methods}

-Our main goal is to provide a general mesh editing method that provides realistic results by leveraging the large-scale 2D models developed with millions of images of vast classes of objects from multiple views.
-Unlike many others, who are able to do this only for a specific class of objects or a given set of deformations to provide the guidance to the method.
+\tibin{ Our main goal is to provide a general mesh editing method that provides realistic results by leveraging the large-scale 2D models developed with millions of images of vast classes of objects from multiple views.
+Unlike many other data-driven methods, our method does not need data-driven guidance and is not constrained to a specific class of objects or based on a given set of sample deformations.
 Therefore, our comparison is with a method that does not use any data-driven guidance for the deformations.
-There are a multitude of such methods, we refer to two state-of-the-art reviews~\cite{botsch2007linear,yuan2021revisit}.
-For practical reasons (i.e. nonavailability of code, no clear winner in terms of deformation quality), from this multitude of methods we pick the as rigid as possible as a representative of the optimization-based class of methods~\cite{yuan2021revisit}.
+While there is a multitude of such methods (we refer to two state-of-the-art reviews~\cite{botsch2007linear,yuan2021revisit}) for practical reasons (i.e. nonavailability of code, no clear winner in terms of deformation quality), from this multitude of methods we pick the as rigid as possible as a representative of the optimization-based class of methods~\cite{yuan2021revisit}. } \tibin{ }

-In figure \ref{fig:comparison}, we compare our method with the improved version of As-Rigid-As-Possible(ARAP)\cite{chao2010simple}, which was implemented by Libigl\cite{libigl}.
-As noted in~\cite{yuan2021revisit} the ARAP deformation model is representative of the optimization-based methods.